tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 The symbols names, which are sending to the `/symbol_info`_  side are converted differently for different types of instruments on the TradingView side.
 But all names must be specified in one piece, uppercase, without special characters.

+The symbols names, which are being sent from the Broker to the `/symbol_info`_ side are converted differently for different types of instruments on the TradingView side.
+But all names must be specified in one piece, uppercase, without special characters.

 Stocks
 ~~~~~~